mirror/dd-wrt/src/router/olsrd/lib/info.java/cnf/gradle/doc/BUILDING-GRADLE.md

     * Bnd projects

-      * The bnd project instance is stored in the project as the ```bndProject``` property.
+      * The Bnd project instance is stored in the project as the ```bndProject``` property.

       * The hook ```cnf/gradle/custom/bndProject-pre.gradle``` is invoked.

-      * The bnd plugin is applied.
+      * The Bnd plugin is applied.

-      * The javadoc bootclasspath is adjusted to include the bootclasspath of the bnd project.
+      * The javadoc bootclasspath is adjusted to include the bootclasspath of the Bnd project.

       * The hook ```cnf/gradle/custom/bndProject-post.gradle``` is invoked.

-    * All projects that have applied the Gradle Java plugin:
+    * All projects that have applied the Gradle Java plugin (which includes Bnd projects):

       * The hook ```cnf/gradle/custom/javaProject-pre.gradle``` is invoked.